badoo/RIBs/android/tutorials/tutorial4/README.md

 This means that as far as `HelloWorld` RIB is concerned, when its button is pressed, it will correctly trigger `Output.HelloThere` on its output channel.

-Now of course we need to provide the dependency for consuming this `Output` from `GreetinsContainer`, otherwise the project won't build.
+Now of course we need to provide the dependency for consuming this `Output` from `GreetingsContainer`, otherwise the project won't build.

 This will be similar to what we did in the previous tutorial - we will satisfy it in the parent, directly.

 More specifically, as `Outputs` and `Inputs` are forms of communication with a RIB, they should be handled as part of the business logic.
 Which means, we will want to implement it in the parent `Interactor`.

 Let's open `GreetingsContainerInteractor` and implement reacting to its child's `Output`.
 What to do with its `Output` actually?
-Well, `GreetingsContainer` has its own `Output` that it communicates to the outside world, so right now we will make it trigger just that
+Well, `GreetingsContainer` has its own `Output` that it communicates to the outside world, so right now we will make it trigger just that.

 ```kotlin
 // mind the correct imports: